DLR-MF-DAS/embed2scale-challenge-supplement/README.md

 The `Stderr file` is empty if there was no breaking errors.<br>
 In case there was a breaking error, the submission will be shown with the status `Failed` under `My Submissions`.
 In this case, the `Stdout file` will be empty while the `Stderr file` will provide the error message.
 - [GH issue #6](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement/issues/6): *Are there any differences in data distribution between the SSL4EO-S12-downstream and SSL4EO-S12 v1.1 data?*<br>
-Yes, the locations in the two datasets are sampled differently and therefore have different distributions.
-In the [`challenge_dataset.py`](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement/blob/main/data_loading_submission_demo/challenge_dataset.py) file now shows the means and standard deviations for the SSL4EO-S12-downstream data (after 2025-03-11 16:30, before this, the SSL4EO-S12 v1.1 stats were given).
-You are free to use any normalization/transformation, e.g. the SSL4EO-S12 v1.1 found [here](https://github.com/DLR-MF-DAS/SSL4EO-S12-v1.1).
+Yes, there is one main difference in that the SSL4EO-S12 v1.1 shifts the S2 channels up by 1000 in order to be compliant with the latest ESA processing.
+The Challenge data does not have this shift in the zarr files, but the [`challenge_dataset.py`](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement/blob/main/data_loading_submission_demo/challenge_dataset.py) there is the flag `shift_s2_channels` which sets configures the dataset to apply the shift.
+This is by default True in order to align with SSL4EO-S12 v1.1.
+We also provide the mean and standard deviations for both the raw challenge data, and the means and standard deviations from SSL4EO-S12 v1.1.
-- *Why do only one of my submissions show up on the [custom leaderboard](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement)?*<br>
+- *Why does only one of my submissions show up on the [custom leaderboard](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement)?*<br>
 The custom leaderboard shows the latest submission from each participating team. __To ensure that you rank as high as possible, resubmit your best submission as your very last submission before the end of each challenge phase__.
 - *Will my private submissions show up on the custom leaderboard?*<br>
 No, only public submissions are shown on the custom leaderboard.